Dream-Part-II/ankr-research/README.md

 # SGX C++ Code Examples

 I have created two examples.
 One is a hello world style program, and the other is a basic stats calculator.
+In addition, these programs can be run in hardware mode.

 Note:  This project was inspired by: https://github.com/digawp/hello-enclave .
 See that link for further specific information.